thejonroberts/booking-node-ts-express-api/README.md

 I'm using [nvm](https://github.com/creationix/nvm) for node version management.
 If you have that setup, hit `nvm use` and you're good to `npm install`.

-You wil want to install global versions of typescript, sequelize-cli, tslint, and concurrently packages, `npm link` them, or change the scripts to use the node_modules/.bin files.
+You wil want to install global versions of typescript, sequelize-cli, and tslint packages, `npm link` them, or change the scripts to use the node_modules/.bin files.

 Environment variables are kept in a dotenv file (.env), which is git-ignored.
 There is a .env.example file to copy your machine.